grafana/pyroscope/docs/sources/configure-client/_index.md

 Using the Grafana Agent provides a hassle-free option, especially when dealing with multiple applications or microservices, allowing you to centralize the profiling process without changing your application's codebase.

-## Instrumentation with Pyroscope SDKs
+## About instrumentation with Pyroscope SDKs

 Alternatively, Pyroscope SDKs offer you the ability to instrument your application directly for more precise profiling.
 Use the SDKs when you want complete control over the profiling process or when the application you are profiling is written in a language supported by the SDKs (for example, Java, Python, .NET, and others).